Photo by: Ron Rosenstock

 per person, double occupancy*

-*U.S. dollars based upon minimum of 5 participants.
+*U.S. dollars based upon minimum of 8 participants.
+There is a small group surcharge of $400 if 5-7 participants.
 We try to accommodate travelers who request single accommodations, as well as travelers who are looking for a roommate.
-If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $TBD.
+If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $395.

 Celebrate St. Patrick’s Day in Ireland with Ron Rosenstock.
 Ron is an honorary citizen of Westport.
 You will be invited, with Ron by the town council of Westport, County Mayo, to a pre-parade party.
 Everyone in the parade is dressed to be photographed, and you’ll have ample opportunity to do so while enjoying the festivities.
 After the parade there are music sessions in the many pubs of this National Tidy Town award winner.
 Your itinerary is set in the unspoiled villages, rugged ancient abbeys,...